 The industry group for Canadian real estate agents said

-sales activity was up 1.0 percent last month from July.
+sales were up 1.8 percent last month from July.
 Actual sales for

 August, not seasonally adjusted, were up 2.1 percent from August